Dobot-Arm/TCP-IP-Protocol-4AXis/README-EN.md

   | count      | int  | The value ranges from 1 to 16                |

-- Return: Returns by variable type {value1,value2...,valuen}
+- Return:
+  ErrorID,{value1,value2,…,valuen},GetCoils(index,addr,count); //For ErrorID, 0 means normal, and -1 means failing to be obtained; For table, it returns {value1,value2...,valuen} by variable type

 - Supporting port: 29999